yakimka/rst_tutorial/l/7_2_directive_syntax_and_options.rst

 ..
-   _Chapter: 6.
-Directives and Roles
+   _Chapter: 7.
+Directives, Roles & Comments
 ..
-   _Next: 6_2_admonitions_and_layout_directives
+   _Next: 7_3_admonitions_and_layout_directives

 =========================================
-Lesson 6.1: Directive Syntax and Options
+Lesson 7.2: Directive Syntax and Options
 =========================================

 Directives are a powerful extension mechanism in reStructuredText.
 They allow you